CONTENTS

 -

-stock the semi-solid Loctite 248 in the 'lipstick' package.
-(I
+the semi-solid Loctite 248 in the 'lipstick' package.
+(I haven't tried

-haven't tried this, but prefer the liquids because they run into the
+this, but prefer the liquids because they run into the threads so easily.)

 Adhesive Heatsinks